Learning syntactic analysis in a fast and easy way

-A well-structured mind map accelerated learning
+A well-structured mind map for accelerated learning

 A certain Saturday...